imezx/FastNet2/docs/api/1.0/signal.md

 ```

 ::: warning
-This function is yielded, and the minimum for timeout is 2 (seconds)
+This function is yielded, and this function still on beta
 :::

 ## `:Wait`